 Look at our crypto casino reviews, and when you see one that you like the look of, take note of the cryptocurrencies it supports.
 You could always acquire cryptos first (ideally through an exchange), and most casinos accept more than one.

 While it is very unlikely that a casino will support a cryptocurrency that is far from the top 100 (although it is not impossible), the big names like BTC, ETH, LTC or the stablecoin USDT will certainly be accepted.
-Coins that have basically earned their following as memes, like DOGE, are often accepted as well – sorry, no Shiba Inu yet. 😉
+Coins that have basically earned their following as memes, like DOGE, are often accepted as well – even Shiba Inu (SHIB), which is supported at Stake.com.

 4) Make Your Crypto Deposit